 effective communication in the workplace

 Effective communication in the workplace is nearly impossible if staff do not know who’s who.
+In environments where employees are working remotely, effective communication and planning are crucial for maintaining productivity and engagement.
 Employee profiles will solve that problem.
 Encourage employees to fill out their employee profiles in your intranet.
 This goes beyond providing a name and email.
 Staff should also upload a photo, add personal interests, and list teams they are part of.
 Whether your business is large, small, or entirely remote, thoughtfully completed profiles will guide conversations and connections.

 15. Focus on company culture.

 Communication should be part of your company culture.
+Avoiding unnecessary words is crucial to conveying a powerful message.
 It encourages employees to connect with each other and aligns them to your organization’s goals.
 You can do this by implementing employee engagement ideas into the workplace.
 Also, promote your core values by branding your intranet, office decor, business documentation, and other places you can represent what your organization stands for.

 16. Get outside of the office.

 Spending hours and weeks on end in the office can take a toll on our mental health—especially during cold months.
 Sometimes all it takes is a change of scenery to perk people up and rejuvenate the energy.
+Work retreats can also help improve your communication skills through team-building activities.
 Leaving the office doesn’t mean wasting valuable work time.
 Suggest a local coffee shop where your team can work or introduce periodic work-from-home Fridays.
 When you have the right tools, you can bring the workplace anywhere.

 17. Schedule a work retreat.